Shahnoor Studios

 The Shahnoor Studios (also spelled as Shahnur Studios) is the studio taken over by Syed Shaukat Hussain Rizvi and his first wife, Noor Jehan in the aftermath of the independence of Pakistan in 1947.
 The studio is one of the oldest studios in Lahore, Pakistan and was previously known as Shori Studios.

-Historical background
+History

 During the 1940s in Bombay, Rizvi initially owned a company called Shaukat Art Productions.
 Before coming to Pakistan, Rizvi had directed 5 films in India starring Noor Jehan.